stepchowfun/stem-cell/README.md

 ### Installation on Windows (x86-64)

-If you are running Windows on an x86-64 CPU, download the latest binary from the [releases page](https://github.com/stepchowfun/stem-cell/releases) and rename it to `toast` (or `toast.exe` if you have file extensions visible).
-Create a directory called `Toast` in your `%PROGRAMFILES%` directory (e.g., `C:\Program Files\Toast`), and place the renamed binary in there.
-Then, in the "Advanced" tab of the "System Properties" section of "Control Panel", click on "Environment Variables..." and add the full path to the new `Toast` directory to the `PATH` variable under "System variables".
+If you are running Windows on an x86-64 CPU, download the latest binary from the [releases page](https://github.com/stepchowfun/stem-cell/releases) and rename it to `stem-cell` (or `stem-cell.exe` if you have file extensions visible).
+Create a directory called `Stem Cell` in your `%PROGRAMFILES%` directory (e.g., `C:\Program Files\Stem Cell`), and place the renamed binary in there.
+Then, in the "Advanced" tab of the "System Properties" section of "Control Panel", click on "Environment Variables..." and add the full path to the new `Stem Cell` directory to the `PATH` variable under "System variables".
 Note that the `Program Files` directory might have a different name if Windows is configured for language other than English.

 To update to an existing installation, simply replace the existing binary.